-Every student who is reported to have experienced any incident of sexual misconduct, dating violence, domestic violence, or stalking receives a one-page information sheet (referenced in Appendix B), which refers them to support/resource mechanisms both on and off campus, including medical assistance and law enforcement.
-The University's procedures for handling incidents of alleged harassment, discrimination, or sexual misconduct depends on the nature of the incident, the relationship of the accused to the institution, and, to the extent possible, the wishes of the person bringing forward the complaint.
+Every student who reports or is reported to have experienced any incident of sexual misconduct, dating violence, domestic violence, or stalking receives a one-page information sheet (referenced in Appendix B), which refers them to support/resource mechanisms both on and off campus, including medical assistance and law enforcement.
+The University's procedures for handling incidents of alleged harassment, discrimination, or sexual misconduct depends on the nature of the incident, the relationship of the parties to the institution, and, to the extent possible, the wishes of the person bringing forward the complaint.

-Of the 22 reports to the Title IX Coordinator/Responsible Employees during the August 1 - December 31, 2016 timeframe, 12 did not respond to outreach from the Deputy Title IX Coordinator for Students.
-Interim measures and accommodations were requested by individuals in the remaining 10 reports, which included request for No Contact Directives, academic accommodations, Housing and Residential Life outreach, Student Counseling Service referrals, and interim bans from campus for alleged perpetrators.
-Students have a choice on whether they proceed with both law enforcement referrals and the University-wide Disciplinary Process.
+Of the 101 reports to the Title IX Coordinator/Responsible Employees during the January 1 - December 31, 2017 timeframe, 41 did not respond to outreach from the Deputy Title IX Coordinator for Students.
+Interim measures and accommodations were requested by individuals in 48 reports, which included No Contact Directives, academic accommodations, Housing and Residential Life outreach, Student Counseling Service referrals, and interim bans from campus for alleged perpetrators.
+Students decide whether to proceed with both law enforcement referrals and the University-wide Disciplinary Process.
+12 reports received remained anonymous per our confidential resources.
+Support information was offered by the confidential resources, but no connection with the Deputy Title IX Coordinator for Students.

-While students are always referred to local or State law enforcement through the one page informational sheet given to students at time of report and in any subsequent meeting with the Title IX Coordinator, we are aware of one incident during the August 1 - December 31, 2016 in which the University of Chicago's Police Department assistance was requested by the student.
-It is the student's decision whether to file a report with local law enforcement independent of the University's resolution process
+While students are always referred to local or State law enforcement through the one-page informational sheet given to students at time of report and in any subsequent meeting with the Title IX Coordinator, we are aware of five incidents during the January 1, 2017 - December 31, 2017 in which the University of Chicago's Police Department assistance was requested by the student.
+The student decides whether to file a report with local law enforcement independent of the University's resolution process